YellowCow9/tuva_sales_suite/README.md

-# Tuva Tool
+# Tuva Sales Suite

 ## Overview
-Tuva Tool is a Python-based utility for ingesting, processing, and analyzing NIH grant and lead data.
+The Tuva Sales Suite is a Python-based utility for ingesting, processing, and analyzing NIH grant and lead data.
 It provides two main functionalities:

 1. **Lead Generation for New Prospects:**
-   - Filters professors who have recently been awarded an R1 grant.
+   - Filters professors who have recently (within the last 90 days) been awarded an R1 grant.
-   - Matches their research interests with Tuva's current target areas.
+   - Matches their research interests with Tuva's current target areas (computational science).
    - Generates a curated list of potential leads for outreach.

 2. **Grant Matching for Existing Clients:**
    - Uses recently funded projects or publication abstracts from current Tuva clients.
    - Identifies suitable grant opportunities for these clients.
-   - Calculates a 'similarity score' between new grants and those previously won by the client, aiding targeted recommendations.
+   - Calculates a ML-based 'similarity score' between new grants and those previously won by the client, aiding targeted recommendations.

-These functionalities streamline the workflow for extracting, embedding, matching, and formatting research opportunities and principal investigator profiles, supporting sales and research teams in identifying relevant leads and grant matches.

 ## Features
 - **Lead Filtering:** Identifies professors with recent R1 grants and matches their interests to Tuva's targets.